dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 ## Worth watching, not yet covered here

-A few PG 19 additions are large enough to deserve their own treatment later, once they've had time to settle:
+This article stops at the SQL layer, and PostgreSQL 19 is a large release.
+Here is what I left out, with a note on why each one is worth its own treatment rather than a paragraph.

+**Planner stability**

 - **`pg_plan_advice`** and **`pg_stash_advice`** — two new extensions for
   stabilizing planner decisions: the first lets you record and replay a known-good plan shape, the second applies stored advice automatically based on the incoming query.
 Aimed squarely at the "the plan changed after a statistics update and now everything is slow" problem.
+This is the release's most consequential feature for anyone running a large OLTP system, and it deserves a proper workout rather than a summary — plan hinting has been the single longest-running argument in this community, and what shipped is a more interesting answer than either camp was asking for.

+**Replication**

+- **Logical replication now replicates sequence values.** If you have ever cut over to a logical replica and discovered every `nextval()` handing back a number the publisher used months ago, this is the release that fixes it. `CREATE PUBLICATION ...
+FOR ALL SEQUENCES`, `ALTER SUBSCRIPTION ...
+REFRESH PUBLICATION SEQUENCES`, and a new `pg_get_sequence_data()` to see what the subscriber thinks it has.
+- **Logical replication no longer needs a restart.** With `wal_level = replica`, PG 19 raises the effective level automatically when a slot first needs it, and reports what is actually in force through the new read-only `effective_wal_level`.
+The prerequisite that made "just add logical replication" a maintenance-window conversation is gone.
-- **`WAIT FOR`** — a new command that blocks until a standby has replayed WAL up to a given point, giving you a clean way to implement read-your-writes against a read replica without polling `pg_stat_replication`.
+- **`WAIT FOR`** — blocks until a standby has replayed WAL to a given point, giving read-your-writes against a replica without polling `pg_stat_replication`.
+Small in surface area, but it changes what you can safely route to a standby, which is an architecture question.
+- Also in this area: `retain_dead_tuples` on a publication for conflict detection (with a new `update_deleted` count in `pg_stat_subscription_stats`), publications that can *exclude* tables, and subscriptions that can borrow `postgres_fdw` connection parameters instead of repeating a connection string.

+**Operations**

+- **Data checksums can be turned on and off while the server runs** (`pg_enable_data_checksums()` / `pg_disable_data_checksums()`).
+  Previously this meant `pg_checksums` against a stopped cluster, which in practice meant most clusters that started without checksums stayed without them forever.
+Now it is a decision you can revisit.
-- **Parallel autovacuum** and a **priority scoring system** for which tables get vacuumed first — genuinely useful operationally, but outside this article's SQL-level focus.
-Note that the parallel part is opt-in:
-  `autovacuum_max_parallel_workers` defaults to 0, and it only parallelizes the index vacuuming phases.
+- **Parallel autovacuum** and a **priority scoring system** for which tables get vacuumed first.
+The parallel part is opt-in — `autovacuum_max_parallel_workers` defaults to 0 — and only covers the index phases.
+The scoring half is the more interesting one: five weighting variables and a `pg_stat_autovacuum_scores` view, which turns "why has this table not been vacuumed" into a question with an answer.
+- **Automatic scaling of I/O workers**, following through on PG 18's asynchronous I/O. If you tuned `io_method = worker` last year, revisit
+  it: `io_min_workers` and `io_max_workers` now let the pool size itself.
+- **New observability surface**: `pg_stat_lock` for per-lock-type statistics, `pg_stat_recovery`, `pg_get_multixact_stats()`, and WAL
+  full-page-image byte accounting in `VACUUM`/`ANALYZE` logging.
+Also worth knowing before your log volume changes: `log_lock_waits` is now on by default, autovacuum's analyze logging moved to its own `log_autoanalyze_min_duration`, and wraparound warnings now start at 100 million transactions instead of 40 million.
+- **Server-side SNI**, so one instance can present different certificates by requested hostname.

+**Smaller SQL additions I did not have a good example for**

+- `oid8`, a 64-bit unsigned integer type.
+- `random(min, max)` for `date`, `timestamp` and `timestamptz` — a genuinely nice way to generate test data over a period.
+- `error_on_null(x)`, which returns its argument or raises: an assertion you can drop into an expression.
+- `encode()`/`decode()` gain `base64url` and `base32hex`.
+- Casts between `bytea` and `uuid`, and more `jsonpath` string methods.
+- `GRANT`/`REVOKE ...
+GRANTED BY`, to name the role doing the granting.
+- Full-text stemmers for Polish and Esperanto.

 ---